zubinchopra/portaldocs/portal-sdk/templates/portalfx-notifications.md

 Following the aforementioned steps will ensure the UI is as responsive as possible.

-> [WACOM.NOTE] Server events may take up to 1.5 minutes to display in the portal. **Using both server events and client notifications is critical to ensuring UI responsiveness.**
+> [WACOM.NOTE] Server events may take up to 1.5 minutes to display in the Portal. **Using both server events and client notifications is critical to ensuring UI responsiveness.**

 #### Be specific